Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

-Damariscotta Pumpkinfest & Regatta is a 10-day celebration, largely about the art of growing pumpkins, which is fun and interesting to learn about.
+Damariscotta Pumpkinfest & Regatta is a multi-day celebration, largely about the art of growing pumpkins, which is fun and interesting to learn about.
 But it gets more outlandish, with giant hollowed pumpkins battling it out on the raceway, or sailing the harbor!
 Humongous pumpkins are carved to decorate the streets of the small town, where a parade will precede, celebrating the biggest pumpkin of the season.
 Watch pumpkins smash, chow down on an array of pumpkin desserts, participate in or spectate the pumpkin pie eating contest.
 And if you needed one more reason to drop by, the occasion focuses on non-profit organizations.
 Side note— Damariscotta is highly touted for its fishing spots.

 Harvestfest goes down in the York Beach area, which offers lovely scenery to soak in on chilly, sunny days of fall in Maine.
 Later in October, folks gather for an event with a simple enough theme—great food, shopping, carnival rides and games.
 Ride on a traditional wagon pulled by beautiful horses with flowers in their braided hair, after browsing countless of vendors beneath the tents.
 Listen to live music as you indulge in a buttery lobster roll, lobster mac and cheese, whoopie pies, pumpkin donuts and blueberry treats galore.